Atlanta United FC

 Methodology

-1. Data Collection & Preparation: Gathered official MLS data using Python tools such as requests (HTTP requests), BeautifulSoup (HTML parsing), and glob (batch file handling), loading everything into pandas DataFrames for further processing.
+1. Data Collection & Preparation: Gathered official MLS data using Python tools such as requests (HTTP requests), BeautifulSoup (HTML parsing), and glob (batch file handling), loading everything into pandas DataFrames.

 2. Data Cleaning: Addressed missing values, standardized data formats, and validated datasets to ensure accuracy.